 Eligibility: Any IBACS-affiliated student can apply who is registered as a graduate student on a program of study leading to a doctoral degree.
 Preference will be given to those who have been affiliated with IBACS for 1 year or more and to those who fall into one or more of the groups eligible for priority consideration as detailed above.

-To apply: Please print out, complete, and submit the application form and up to 2 pages of additional material as requested on the form.
+To apply: Please print out, complete, and submit the Opportunity Fellowship Application and up to 2 pages of additional material as requested on the form.
 The completed applications should be submitted to our Institute Coordinator, Crystal Mills (contact details are on the application form).
 A decision will generally be made within 3 weeks of the closing date for applications.

 Awardees will be chosen by a committee based on their application materials and letter of support from their primary advisor.
 Decisions on award are final, and IBACS reserve the right not to make an award.

 Questions about the fellowship or application/selection process can be directed to Crystal Mills at firstname.lastname@example.org.